UCLA Institute for Research on Labor and Employment: History

-The University of California has been involved in workers' education since the early 1920s when its program within the University Extension, affiliated with the California Federation of Labor and the Workers' Education Bureau of America (WEB).
+The University of California has been involved in workers' education since the early 1920s when its program within the University Extension affiliated with the California Federation of Labor and the Workers' Education Bureau of America (WEB).
 From 1933 to 1941, the workers' education program co-sponsored a summer school for workers known variously as the Western Industrial Summer School and the Pacific Coast Labor School.
 Similar programs existed at the University of Wisconsin, and in independent programs like Brookwood Labor College.
 During the 1930s, the political climate of California became increasingly more progressive.
 While Upton Sinclair's bid for governor and his End Poverty in California campaign ultimately failed, many of his progressive Democratic supporters won their seats in the California legislature.
 In 1939, under Governor Culbert Olson, Democratic legislators introduced the Labor Extension Bill that would have provided $400,000 (adjusted to $6.5 million in 2012 dollars) in the biennial budget for "a statewide program of education for labor leaders and wage earners through the University of California Extension.
 However, the bill did not pass.

 In 1945, the California legislature created Institutes of Industrial Relations (IIR) at the Los Angeles and Berkeley campuses.
 Clark Kerr and Paul A. Dodd were appointed as the first directors of UC Berkeley and UCLA division respectively.
-Kerr later reminisced, "We came in as the very first effort of this big university to make contact with the trade unions.
+Kerr later reminisced, apparently unaware of earlier efforts, "We came in as the very first effort of this big university to make contact with the trade unions.
 It was Earl Warren’s way of saying that the unions were recognized as an important part of California society."
 Unlike the University Extension program, the IIR was under the control of university faculty and focused on research rather than popular education.
 In 1964, the university created the Centers for Labor Research and Education (or Labor Centers) at UCLA and UC Berkeley to more directly serve organized labor.
 However, interest and support for labor studies began to decline during the 1980s with the decline of trade union influence.
 Budget cuts in the early 1990s eliminated over 50% of the IIR's funding, and by the end of the decade, UCLA IIR's budget was only half of Berkeley's.
-Renewed academic interest in labor issues, new leadership in the AFL–CIO, and Democratic party gains in the state legislature led to renewed state funding, and the IIRs at Berkeley and UCLA were renamed Institutes for Labor and Employment (ILE).
+Renewed academic interest in labor issues, new leadership in the AFL–CIO, and Democratic party gains in the state legislature led to renewed state funding, and in 2007 the IIRs at Berkeley and UCLA were renamed Institutes for Labor and Employment (ILE).